-Learn how to find appropriate housing for newly-released prisoners who are homeless
+Learn how to find appropriate housing for newly released prisoners who lack shelter.

 The moment ex-prisoners step off the bus in your community, a daunting challenge stares them smack in the face—where to find a safe place to sleep that night.